 As the incoming executive starts to work full-time, the opportunity to open constructive channels of communication declines markedly due to day-to-day pressures.
 This makes it harder to develop a productive relationship and all the more difficult to ever work well together.

 Give Guidance not Orders: The safest approach for subordinates reporting to the entering executive is to find out what he or she wants and then do it.
 Unfortunately, this is sure to backfire.
 The entering executive needs to make clear that no one should ever do anything just because he or she said to do it.
-Instead everyone should do what they do because they believe it is the right thing to do, they want to do it, and they agree it should be done; as described in this previous IntelliVen post.
+Instead, everyone should do what they do because they believe it is the right thing to do, they want to do it, and they agree it should be done.

 Help and Impress: The incoming executive needs to earn the respect of each team member and direct report.
 Until the incoming executive greatly helps or otherwise impresses each incumbent, there will persist an element of doubt that torments, and possibly sabotages, their working relationship.
 The incoming executive should consciously seek, find, and deliver on a way to help (or otherwise impress) each incumbent as a gesture of genuine kindness and support, asking nothing in return.
-If the incoming executive tries too hard, tries and fails, or is pompous the odds of success will lengthen.
+If the incoming executive tries too hard, tries and fails, or is pompous, the odds of success are reduced.

-- how things come together in the clutch.
+- Experience firsthand how things come together in the clutch.

 It also gives the entering executive a chance to make a contribution to the organization and earn a reputation for leadership and success while providing input towards developing a well-grounded picture of the way things work currently and an outline of how things need to work in the future.